kitajs/html/README.md

    ```

 2. **Use the register to add a global namespace**: Import the `register` to globally
    register all necessary functions for convenience.
+You don't need to do that if you are
+   using the `jsxImportSource` option in your `tsconfig.json`.

    ```tsx
    // Import the register to globally register all needed functions